 • Help with the application process

-• Discounted or free medications to patients who do not qualify for other assistance
+• Discounted or free medications for patients who do not qualify for other assistance

 To see if the drug company that makes your medication has a patient assistance program, check its website.
-You can also ask your doctor or check with the Partnership for Prescription Assistance (PPA).
-PPA has a list of pharmaceutical programs and other resources for financial assistance.
+You can also ask your doctor or use the Medicine Assistance Tool, which has a list of pharmaceutical programs and other resources for financial assistance.
+Needy Meds can also help with costs.

 The Leukemia & Lymphoma Society’s Co-Pay Assistance Program